-As drones become more common, the Florida legislature has started to develop criminal offenses that prohibit the use of a drone in certain locations and at certain times.
+As drones become more common, the Florida legislature has started to develop criminal offenses that prohibit the use of a drone in certain locations, at certain times, or for certain purposes.

 In Florida, drones are known as Unmanned Aerial Systems (UAS) or the Unmanned Aerial Vehicles (UAV).
 A drone can range in size from a wingspans of six (6) inches to two hundred forty-six (246) feet and can weigh from approximately 4 ounces to over 25,600 pounds.
 Drones may be controlled manually or through an autopilot which uses a data link to connect the drone’s pilot to the drone.

 Section 934.50, F.S., defines a drone as a powered, aerial vehicle that:

 - uses aerodynamic forces to provide vehicle lift;

 - can fly autonomously or be piloted remotely;

 - can carry a lethal or nonlethal payload.